jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On (Draft)/Azure SQL Database HOL.md

     _Publishing the API app_

 1. After a few moments, the app will appear in a browser window.
 Note the URL in the address bar.
-You will need this URL in the next exercise, so copy it into your favorite text editor where you can easily retrieve it.
+You will need this URL in the next exercise, so **copy it into your favorite text editor where you can easily retrieve it**.
 The app is no longer running locally; it's on the Web, where it's accessible to apps and other services.

     ![The published API app](Images/ie-published-api-app.png)